 Victims' rights

-Your needs should be taken into account and you should be treated with respect, courtesy, compassion and dignity.
+As a victim, your needs should be taken into account and you should be treated with respect, courtesy, compassion and dignity.

 You have a right to privacy.
-Your personal information, including your address and phone number cannot be shared unless the law allows it.
+Your personal information, including your address and phone number, cannot be shared unless the law allows it.

 You should be given information as soon as possible about services that can help you recover.